 Resident Participation and Funding.
-Residents of Covered Projects with assistance converted to PBRA will have the right to establish and operate a resident organization in accordance with 24 CFR Part 245 (Tenant Participation in Multifamily Housing Projects).
+Residents of Covered Projects with assistance converted to PBRA will have the right to establish and operate a resident organization in accordance with 24 CFR part 245 (Tenant Participation in Multifamily Housing Projects).
 In addition, in accordance with Attachment 1B, residents will be eligible for resident participation funding.

 Resident Procedural Rights.
 The information provided below must be included as part of the House Rules for the associated project and the House Rules must be furnished to HUD as part of the Financing Plan submission.
 See Attachment 1E for a sample Addendum to the House Rules.

 Termination Notification.
-Pursuant to the RAD Statute, HUD is incorporating additional termination notification requirements to comply with section 6 of the Act for public housing projects converting assistance under RAD, that supplement notification requirements in regulations at 24 CFR § 880.607 and the Multifamily HUD Model Lease.
+HUD is incorporating additional termination notification requirements to comply with section 6 of the Act for public housing projects converting assistance under RAD, that supplement notification requirements in regulations at 24 CFR § 880.607 and the Multifamily HUD Model Lease.

 Termination of Tenancy and Assistance.
-The termination procedure for RAD conversions to PBRA will additionally require that Project Owners provide adequate written notice of termination of the lease which shall not be less than:
+The termination procedure for RAD conversions to PBRA will additionally require that Project Owners provide adequate written notice of termination of the lease which shall be:

 A reasonable period of time, but not to exceed 30 days:

 If the health or safety of other tenants, Project Owner employees, or persons residing in the immediate vicinity of the premises is threatened; or

-In the event of any drug-related or violent criminal activity or any felony conviction; or
+In the event of any drug-related or violent criminal activity or any felony conviction;

-14 days in the case of nonpayment of rent.
+Not less than 14 days in the case of nonpayment of rent; and

+Not less than 30 days in any other case, except that if a State or local law provides for a shorter period of time, such shorter period shall apply.

 Termination of Assistance.
 In all other cases, the requirements at 24 CFR § 880.603, the Multifamily HUD Model Lease, and any other HUD multifamily administrative guidance shall apply.

 Grievance Process.
-Due to requirements in the RAD statute, HUD is incorporating resident procedural rights to comply with the requirements of section 6 of the Act.
-In addition to program rules that require that tenants are given notice of covered actions under 24 CFR Part 245 (including increases in rent, conversions of a project from project-paid utilities to tenant-paid utilities, or a reduction in tenant paid utility allowances), HUD requires that:
+Pursuant to requirements in the RAD Statute, HUD is establishing additional resident procedural rights to comply with section 6 of the Act.
+In addition to program rules that require that tenants are given notice of covered actions under 24 CFR part 245 (including increases in rent, conversions of a project from project-paid utilities to tenant-paid utilities, or a reduction in tenant paid utility allowances), HUD requires that:

 Residents be provided with notice of the specific grounds of the Project Owner’s proposed adverse action, as well as their right to an informal hearing with the Project Owner;